MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/3-plan-release-pipeline.md

 A job can run in an agent pool, on a container, or directly on the Azure DevOps server.
 The example job shown here runs on a Microsoft-hosted Ubuntu agent.

 You can specify the conditions under which each job runs.
 The example job shown here doesn't define any conditions.
-By default, a job runs if it doesn't depend on any other job or if all of the jobs that it does depend on have finished successfully.
+By default, a job runs if it doesn't depend on any other job, or if all of the jobs that it does depend on have finished successfully.

 You can also run jobs in parallel or sequentially.
 Using your existing build pipeline as an example, you can use parallel jobs to build your software on Windows, Linux, and macOS agents simultaneously.